Angleito/Angleito.github.io/_posts/2025-03-29-sui-valyrian-steel.md

 These engineers don't play "build fast, break things."
 They **build to survive nuclear winter**.

+### The Object-Based Revolution
+While both Sui and Solana offer parallel processing, Sui's approach is fundamentally superior[9].
+Solana uses an account-based model with localized fee markets, but Sui's object-based model transforms how assets exist on-chain:

+1. **Simplified Asset Transfer Logic**: Each object has a unique ID in global storage, making asset tracking intuitive where Solana's approach is cumbersome
+2. **Complex Ownership Structures**: NFTs on Sui can hold utility tokens within them - impossible on Solana's architecture
+3. **Mysticeti Upgrade**: Recently rolled out on mainnet, reducing latency to ~0.4 seconds - perfect for micropayments and high-frequency trading[11]

 ### Institutional Conquests
 While Solana chases memecoin clout and Ethereum hosts JPEG casinos, Sui's forging alliances with actual kingdoms: